-- 5.13 Policy criterion 5 recognises that inappropriate advertising and other forms of new signage can have negative visual impacts.
+- 5.16 Policy criterion 5 recognises that inappropriate advertising and other forms of new signage can have negative visual and highway/ pedestrian safety impacts.
 Applications for advertisement consent will be carefully considered.
-An Area of Special Advertisement Control is in place, especially in the open countryside, for greater control on the display of advertisements. - 5.14 There is also a need to ensure that opportunities to reduce existing intrusive physical structures are maximised, particularly where these have a negative impact on widely visible landscapes in both the urban and rural areas.
-In this respect and given their particular visual prominence, opportunities to re-provide overhead wiring and structures underground at applicable development sites will be strongly encouraged. - 5.15 Policy S2 supports the provision of infrastructure, and it is recognised that electronic and digital communications are an essential part of the 21st century infrastructure network.
+An Area of Special Advertisement Control is in place, especially in the open countryside, for greater control on the display of advertisements. - 5.17 There is also a need to ensure that opportunities to reduce existing intrusive physical structures are maximised, particularly where these have a negative impact on widely visible landscapes in both the urban and rural areas.
+In this respect and given their particular visual prominence, opportunities to re-provide overhead wiring and structures underground at applicable development sites will be strongly encouraged. - 5.18 Policy S2 supports the provision of infrastructure, and it is recognised that electronic and digital communications are an essential part of the 21st century infrastructure network.
 However, telecommunications masts, buildings and structures can have adverse impacts on urban and rural environments.
-For this reason, the need for new sites should be justified, and equipment should be sympathetically designed and camouflaged.
+For this reason, the need for new sites should be justified, and equipment should be sympathetically designed and camouflaged if possible.
+In terms of location, consideration is required of pedestrian and vehicular safety.